-In 2021, the Asthma and Allergy Foundation of America (AAFA) identified five Pennsylvania cities in their list of the Top 100 Asthma Capitals: #1 Allentown, #7 Philadelphia, #39 Harrisburg, #40 Scranton, and #53 Pittsburgh.
+The Asthma and Allergy Foundation of America (AAFA) identified four Pennsylvania cities in their 2024 list of the Top 100 Asthma Capitals: #1 Allentown, #5 Philadelphia, #14 Harrisburg, and #45 Pittsburgh.
 This report's ranking is based on weighted outcomes: asthma prevalence, asthma-related emergency department visits, and asthma-related deaths.